Published: 18 June 2020

 “Firstly we used our local intelligence to advise the Synairgen team on the most suitable GP practices to set up as sites within the study’s catchment area.
 As a result, three GP practices were set up as research hubs for the study based on their substantial experience and strong track record of timely delivery of commercial studies.
 Feasibility searches were then carried out on General Practice IT systems - EMIS and SystmOne - by the Wessex LCRN General Practice locality leads to inform the decision making around the recruitment methodology.
 In parallel, other logistical issues such as how we achieve the most efficient supply of the Investigational Medicinal Product (IMP) were being considered in the planning conversations.”

-The NHS combined with the NIHR research infrastructure, make the UK is a unique place to deliver clinical research and many countries will be looking to the clinical evidence generated here for solutions to beat the global COVID-19 challenge.
-In the UK over 100,0002 participants have joined COVID-19 trials and a total of 47 studies2 have been prioritised as Urgent Public Health Research.
-Currently, eight2 of those are commercial studies, many of which are being run by large global life science companies.
-In addition, other platform studies such as ACCORD, which have an academic base, are enabling life science global companies, large and small, to rapidly test new treatments and compounds.
+The NHS, combined with the NIHR research infrastructure, make the UK is a unique place to deliver clinical research and many countries will be looking to the clinical evidence generated here for solutions to beat the global COVID-19 challenge.
+In the UK (as of 8 March) over 925,000 participants have joined COVID-19 trials and a total of 92 studies have been prioritised as Urgent Public Health Research.
+This includes commercial studies being run by large global life science companies.
+In addition, other platform studies such as the RECOVERY trial and the REMAP-CAP trial which have an academic base, are enabling life science global companies, large and small, to rapidly test new treatments and compounds.
 The NIHR has been a major enabler in the rapid set-up and delivery of these trials.
 Richard Marsden concludes by reflecting on the global perspective:

 “Synairgen is a small company, especially when compared to some of the global pharmaceutical and biotech giants like AstraZeneca, Roche, Novartis and Gilead which are currently spearheading some of the international COVID-19 clinical trials.
 The UK trial infrastructure and support enables smaller companies like ours to operate on that same international platform.
 That’s what is so unique about the UK’s research infrastructure.
 It has truly enabled us to hit the ground running, and for the UK to shine.
 Without this whole system approach we would not be performing as well as a country.”